Email Newsletters

 “We are seeing an increasing number of homes for sale, increasing time-on-market and pricing concessions, which eases the competition that buyers have been facing for the past five years,” said Jeff Harris, president of the Maine Association of Realtors and a broker with Harris Real Estate in Farmington.

-For the second time in 2025 and only the second time since March 2019, Maine’s median home sale price decreased in a year-over-year comparison, Harris added.
+For only the second time since March 2019, Maine’s median home sale price decreased in a year-over-year comparison, Harris added.
+Both of those decreases were recorded this year.

 Aroostook remained Maine’s most affordable county, with a median sales price of $170,000, down from $175,000 a year ago.